 - KeyCite citation verification and analysis

-- Litigation Analytics for judge/attorney patterns
+- Litigation Analytics for judge and attorney patterns

 - Quick Check for brief analysis